 Any of these symptoms can indicate a chemical burn, so be on the lookout:

 - Pain or numbness at the site of contact

 - Redness, irritation and burning

 A chemical burn might look fairly innocuous, but a serious one can be deceiving — it can cause deep tissue damage that isn't easy to spot by just looking at it, so if you're concerned, see a doctor.

 If you're developing a chemical burn from hair removal cream, rinse the burn with cool water immediately.
 Continue rinsing for 20 minutes in order to remove dirt and bacteria while cooling the burn.
 Do not apply soap or other cleansing agents to the burn when rinsing as this may cause irritation and dry the skin.

 Apply a thin layer of antibiotic ointment to the burn to prevent infection of the damaged skin.
-According to Merck.com, silver sulfadiazine is most commonly used in treatment of minor burns, and not only kills bacteria but also forms a seal to keep bacteria out of the wound.
+Silver sulfadiazine is most commonly used in treatment of minor burns, and not only kills bacteria but also forms a seal to keep bacteria out of the wound.

-Apply an analgesic gel to help with pain and inflammation as needed.
+You can also apply an analgesic gel to help with pain and inflammation as needed.
 Analgesic gels are topical pain relievers that help soothe skin irritations such as burns.
-Do not use these gels if your burn results in broken skin as this can introduce bacteria into the wound and cause infection.
+However, do not use these gels if your burn results in broken skin as this can introduce bacteria into the wound and cause infection.

 Cover the burn with gauze and secure with medical tape.
 Gauze provides a soft barrier over the burned skin without causing irritation.
 Gauze can be cut to size to fit burn areas that standard bandages cannot cover.
 Apply a bandage over antibiotic cream to prevent sticking to the wound.